-Buffy the Vampire Slayer: In the episode "Checkpoint", Buffy points out that the reason she was deemed as unimportant by The Watcher's Council was because she has the power and the reason Glory talked down on her and never bothered to finish her was because she needed the power.
-That power Buffy was talking about was the key.
+- Buffy the Vampire Slayer: In the episode "Checkpoint", Buffy points out that the reason she keeps being belittled by The Watcher's Council was because they wanted to keep her from realising that she had the power.
+She explains that Glory talked down on her and never bothered to finish her for the same reason: Buffy had The Key, and that gave her power over Glory who needed it.

 The Miz: "I'd rather you all hate me for who I am than love me for something I'm not!"

-Part of CM Punk's imfamous "pipebomb" promo in June 2011 states that eversince he came to the WWE, he was strongly hated because Paul Heyman saw something in him that they don't want to admit.
+- Part of CM Punk's infamous "pipebomb" promo in June 2011 states that ever since he came to the WWE, he was strongly hated because Paul Heyman saw something in him that they don't want to admit.
 In short, he's a Paul Heyman guy.

-"If the world hate you, ye know that it hated me before it hated you.
-If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.
-Remember the word that I said unto you, The servant is not greater than his lord.
-If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep yours also."
+"If the world hates you, keep in mind that it hated me first.
+If you belonged to the world, it would love you as its own.
+As it is, you do not belong to the world, but I have chosen you out of the world.
+That is why the world hates you.
+Remember what I told you: A servant is not greater than his master.
+If they persecuted me, they will persecute you also.
+If they obeyed my teaching, they will obey yours also."